marcosrosse/s3migrate/README.md

 #### Binary file:
 After export all variables with the script export-envs.sh running the binary:
 ``./s3migrate``

 #### Container image:
 ``podman run -d --network=s3migrate_cli <REGISTRY URL>/<IMAGE NAME>:<VERSION> /s3migrate``

+### Considerations:
+This app cli would be deployed in a Kubernetes Job because of it's simplicity and a "one time use" purpose.

+Thinking about performance, I would implement a bulk update to update the objects file path in Postgres, because usually databases work better when processing bulk queries.